 Tricare covers annual wellness check-ups for children, two dental visits per subscribed family member, and one eye exam.
-Annual exams from a dentist or optometrist can be done before the deployment, when the servicemember is available to stay home with kids.
-Will you or the servicemember need new contacts during the deployment?
+Annual exams from a dentist or optometrist can be done before the deployment when the service member is available to stay home with children.
+Will you or the service member need new contacts during the deployment?
 Schedule an eye exam now so you have an updated prescription.
 This makes ordering much easier.

 Bills and Finances

-Here are additional financial considerations to think about prior to your spouse deploying.
+Here are additional financial considerations to think about before your spouse deploys.

 Does the spouse’s name appear on all bank accounts?

-If not, the servicemember should contact the bank or financial institution to have the spouse’s name added.
-Doing this during deployment is much more complicated because banks will ask a servicemember to scan, fax, or notarize documents.
-This can be difficult to do at some deployment locations!
+If not, the service member should contact the bank or financial institution to have the spouse’s name added.
+Doing this during deployment is much more complicated because banks will ask a service member to scan, fax or notarize documents.

 What about taxes?

 If the service member will be deployed during the spring, the spouse may need to file taxes.
 Make sure they have access to the LES and all relevant documents.
 During a military deployment, the service member has the option to get an automatic extension past the tax deadline of April 15.
 The spouse only benefits from this extension if they are married and filing jointly.